department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 <h2 itemprop="name">How long do I have to file my appeal?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

+Your denial letter will tell you low long you have to file your appeal.

-You’ll need to submit your appeal request form to your branch’s TSGLI or Appeal office within one year of the date your claim was denied.
-Your letter will give you specific details about low long you have to file your appeal.
+In general, you’ll need to submit your appeal request form to your branch’s TSGLI or Appeal office within one year of the date your claim was denied.
 </div>
 </div>
 </div>